 |---|---|

-By following these steps and considering the important aspects of creating a will, you can ensure that your estate is managed and distributed according to your wishes, providing peace of mind for you and your loved ones.
+By following these steps and considering the important aspects of creating a will, you can ensure that your estate is managed and distributed according to your wishes.
+However, remember that a will alone doesn’t protect assets from care fees, probate delays, or a beneficiary’s divorce — that’s where trusts and LPAs complete the picture.

 Responsibilities of an Attorney